ccev/stopwatcher/README.md

+## This repo is no longer maintained

+Due to a lack of motivation and time, I've decided to archive most of my repos.
+At the time of writing this, it's still fully functional.

+### Improvements

+Possible improvements that I've thought of

+- Remove the weird "fancy" logging
+- Only support tileserver and remove the weird built-in templating as well as all the useless staticmap-related config options
+- For location edits, show the old location on the map
+- Maybe not store everything in JSON files, there are better ways than this
+- Stop Watcher would work nicely as a MAD Plugin.
+Fuck RDM anyway
+- Implement a more central approach to geofences (i.e. using Spezus' geofenceHelper)
+- Stop Watcher should work without a portal database.
+It was actually designed this way but you still need an empty portal DB i think.
+Some kind of oversight.
+Idk
+- Static Maps should be smaller by default.
+Similiar in size to my "static map with a satellite part" gist

 # Stop Watcher

 Stop Watcher is an all-in-one package to stay updated on your local Waypoints. it can:
 - Send notifications about new Portals, Stops and Gyms to Discord and Telegram
 - Track location, title and photo edits, as well as removals of Portals, Stops and Gyms and send noticiations for them